-After setting some boost rules, you can see the boost rules in action as shown in the "Boosts" section now visible on each product.
-When a product no longer matches a boost rule, it will say "None matching" for that rule.
-This is helpful in identifying where each subgroup of boosts begins and ends.
+After setting some boost rules, you can see the boost rules in action as shown in the "Boosts" section visible on each product.
+When a product no longer matches a boost rule, the colored dot by the value will be empty -- this color is the same color as the boost in the Boosts toolbox.
+This is helpful in identifying where each subgroup of boosts begins and ends, and why.

 6. Save the Campaign

 Click the Save icon at the top of the merchandising toolbar, and click one of the Save options to save your changes.

 You can add more boosting rules, delete ones you’ve made, or re-order them.
 Remember, the top boosting rule will always be the first priority.
 Because of the nature of sorting, Sub Sorts always come after any Groupings.